Republicans unveil revised healthcare bill

 But key changes include the provision of an extra US$70 billion to stabilise the health insurance exchanges created under Obamacare, on top of the US$112 billion earmarked under the previous version.

-In a nod to moderate Republicans, the revamped bill jettisons plans to repeal two taxes on wealthy Americans that are used to help pay for Obamacare, and scraps repeal of a tax on health insurance executives.
+In another nod to moderates, the revamped bill jettisons plans to repeal two taxes on wealthy Americans that help pay for Obamacare, and preserves a tax on health insurance executives.
+That could free up about US$230 billion to help contain health costs, supporters argue.

-It also provides US$45 billion to support opioid abuse treatment programmes and individuals with mental disorders.
+It also provides US$45 billion to fight the opioid abuse crisis, a move aimed at placating moderate Republicans, notably Senator Rob Portman of Ohio and Shelley Moore Capito of West Virginia.

+Portman said he still was not sure if he could support the bill.
+"We'll see," he told reporters.

 Concessions to conservatives include giving states flexibility to let insurance companies offer cheap, no-frills plans alongside those that include certain health benefits mandated by Obamacare.